Gareon/TwitchDownloader/TwitchDownloaderCLI/README.md

 Display the info about a clip in raw format

     ./TwitchDownloaderCLI info --id NurturingCalmHamburgerVoHiYo --format raw

+Display the info about a VOD in json format for automated processing

+    ./TwitchDownloaderCLI info --id 612942303 --format table --banner false --progress-report-format Json --progress-report-stream Out

 Render a chat with custom FFmpeg arguments